SamHarron/post_your_car/README.md

 Create an account by typing in a unique username, email, and password.
 Then add a car for sale listing that you'd like other users to see.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/SamHarron/post_your_car.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License

 This app is available as open source under the terms of the MIT License.